lauraliliana/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 - What are subqueries
 - How to use MySQL functions
 ### Contributors:
-- Jorge Rodriguez <jrodriguez9510@outlook.com>
+- Laura Valencia <lauraliliana@gmail.com>
 ---
 ### License & Copyright
-© Jorge Rodriguez 2021
+© Laura Valencia 2021

 Licensed under the [MIT Licence](LICENSE)